johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-opt-keystate-02.md

     8 bits.
 Currently defined values are listed in Section 6 below.
     Additional values may be defined in future documents.

+KEY-DATA:
+    8 bits.
+Interpretation specific to each KEY-STATE.

 EXTRA-TEXT:
     a variable-length sequence of octets that may hold additional information.
 This information is intended for human consumption